benjaminion/upgrading-ethereum-book/src/book.md

 <div class="image" style="width: 90%">

-![A diagram of a block tree](md/images/diagrams/consensus_block_tree.svg) In general we might end up with a block tree rather than a block chain.
+![A diagram of a block tree](md/images/diagrams/consensus_block_tree.svg) In general, we might end up with a block tree rather than a block chain.
 Again, time moves from left to right and each block points to the parent block it builds on.

 </div>